pinnace/burp-jwt-fuzzhelper-extension/README.md

 The `pyjwt` libs rely on C extensions that cannot be installed via Jython.
 Users need to specify an external path for loading modules.

-After finding your environment paths with `python -c "import sys; print sys.path;"`, locate pyjwt.
+After finding your environment import paths with `python -c "import sys; print sys.path;"`, locate pyjwt.
 On Kali this is usually in some folder named `dist-packages`, on Macs in `site-packages`.
 You can confirm by grepping for the module (e.g. `ls /usr/lib/python2.7/dist-packages/ | grep -i pyjwt`.

 Refer to [this issue](https://github.com/pinnace/burp-jwt-fuzzhelper-extension/issues/3) if you are having problems.